 What is the best thickness for gym flooring?

 To answer this question, use type is the primary factor.
-If you are just planning on putting machines on top of the floor and maybe an occasional light dumbbell, 1/4 inch rubber flooring will suffice.
+If you are just planning on putting machines on top of the floor and maybe an occasional light dumbbell, 1/4-inch rubber flooring will suffice.

-If free weights of 75 pounds or less will be the tool of choice, you'll want at thickness of at least 8mm (.31 inch) rubber flooring to protect your subfloor from accidental dropping of the weights.
+If free weights of 75 pounds or less will be the tool of choice, you'll want a thickness of at least 8mm (.31 inch) rubber flooring to protect your subfloor from accidental dropping of the weights.

 Bump that thickness requirement up to 1/2 inch rubber mats for 100-plus pound weights, but keep in mind, this still won’t be enough if you plan to intentionally drop the weights.

-For heavy duty workouts, such as powerlifting or olympic lifting, you'll want at least 3/4 inches of rubber flooring underneath.
+For heavy-duty workouts, such as powerlifting or Olympic lifting, you'll want at least 3/4 inches of rubber flooring underneath.

-Choosing the proper thickness is a critical component in determining 'What is the best rubber flooring for home gym?'
+Choosing the proper thickness is a critical component in determining 'What is the best rubber flooring for a home gym?'

 What are exercise mats used for?

 Exercise mats, also known as gym mats, are a great accessory to any home gym flooring.
-These mats offer more cushion than your rugged rubber flooring and will make body weight floor exercises much more comfortable.
-Gym mats will help protect you from injury when doing things such as hand stands and make sit-ups and crunches much more comfortable.
+These mats offer more cushion than your rugged rubber flooring and will make body-weight floor exercises much more comfortable.
+Gym mats will help protect you from injury when doing things such as handstands and make sit-ups and crunches much more comfortable.

-Can you put gym mats on carpet?While most gym mats are just fine to put on carpet, keep in mind they may shift on you if they are made of EVA foam or covered by vinyl.
+Can you put gym mats on the carpet?While most gym mats are just fine to put on carpet, keep in mind they may shift on you if they are made of EVA foam or covered by vinyl.

 Some folding gym mats, however, feature hook and loop connector strips in which the hooks face downward when not connected.
-This can help prevent shifting on carpet as they temporarily attach themselves to the carpet.
+This can help prevent shifting on the carpet as they temporarily attach themselves to the carpet.

 Gym Flooring Over Carpet

 Another option to consider if your home gym is carpeted is raised PVC home gym floor tiles such as Greatmats' Staylock line of flooring.
-The feet on the underside of the tiles act as a non-slip base when placed over carpet, and they won't damage the carpet.
+The feet on the underside of the tiles act as a non-slip base when placed over the carpet, and they won't damage the carpet.
 The PVC material will also offer more cushion and anti-fatigue benefits than rubber gym flooring.

-This option is not recommended for powerlifting or olympic lifting.
-And while there is limited fall protection, your 1 inch or thicker foam gym mats will offer better protection.
+This option is not recommended for powerlifting or Olympic lifting.
+And while there is limited fall protection, your 1-inch or thicker foam gym mats will offer better protection.